len-onN/tunts.rocks-challenge/README.md

 pip install -r requirements.txt
 ```
 ## Step 6: Run the tests!
 In order to see tests, go to the file "test_app.py", there you'll see 3 tests, each one related to one of the desigend functions to perform the challenge, respecting it's given contraints.
-In order to run the tests, execute the fallowing commands in your prompt, or terminal:
+In order to run the tests, execute the following commands in your prompt, or terminal:

 ```bash
 pytest test_app.py